Dr-Agentic/LeaderTalk/roadmap.md

   - Currently it creates a new user and a new subscription.
   - I need to make sure that the app continues to work if I delete the customer or the subscription in Stripe.
   - If the app suddenly encounters an invalid paymentCustomerId or paymentSubscriptionId, it has to retrieve or create new ones.
-  - In paymentServiceHandler, I do not have a function to retrieve the subscription by paymentCustomerId
+  - DONE: In paymentServiceHandler, I do not have a function to retrieve the subscription by paymentCustomerId
-    - ??
-  - The only way to retrieve a subscription is either by the paymentSubscriptionId, or by fetching the customer by email.
+  - SOLVED: The only way to retrieve a subscription is either by the paymentSubscriptionId, or by fetching the customer by email.
+  - I have multiple cases:
+    - paymentCustomerID is good or bad or null.
+    - paymentSubscriptionID is good or bad or null
 - Done: Fix the latest white backgrounds
 - Done: Restore the nice button at the login screen
 -